Exploring the Smoky Mountains With Limited Mobility: Scenic Drives & Accessible Spots

 Newfound Gap Road, Newfound Gap Overlook.
 Photo by TheSmokyMountains.com

 Along Newfound Gap Road, make sure to stop at Maloney Point, one of the most spectacular overlooks in the park.
-This easily accessible viewpoint offers breathtaking panoramic vistas of the mountains and valleys below with minimal walking required.
+This easily accessible viewpoint offers stunning panoramic vistas of the mountains and valleys below with minimal walking required.
 The parking area is right next to the viewing spot, making it perfect for those with mobility limitations.

 If you continue driving toward Cherokee, you'll reach the Oconaluftee Visitor Center, which is fully accessible and offers excellent opportunities for wildlife viewing—particularly elk!